Agriculture

 Cover Crops - Brassicas

 Brassicas cover crops are grown because of their quick growth.
-The brassicas involve turnips, mustard, and radish.
 These are helpful in reducing soil compaction and suppressing the growth of weeds.
 These are leafy and offer shade to the soil, which also prevents weed growth.
-Different brassica has different root systems and breaks soil compaction differently.
+Different brassicas have different root systems and thus can improve soil structure, soil aeration, and water infiltration.
+The brassicas include:

 1. What is a cover crop?

-Cover crops are intentionally planted between primary crops to add nitrogen to the soil, prevent erosion and weed growth and improve biodiversity.
+Cover crops are planted between main crops to add nitrogen, prevent erosion and weeds, and enhance biodiversity.

-They enrich the soil by rebuilding the organic matter and preventing soil compaction.
+Cover crops enrich the soil by rebuilding organic matter and preventing soil compaction.

-Cover crops prevent soil erosion by reducing the water flow speed and collective breakdown of soil.
+Cover crops prevent soil erosion by slowing water flow and reducing soil breakdown.

-Usually, cover crops are planted right after harvesting of main crop to avoid interference from respective crops towards the growth cycle of other crops.
+Cover crops arCover crops are usually planted immediately after harvesting the main crop to avoid interference between the two growth cycles.

 Published By